Diontae Johnson Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 Season Stats

-- Johnson's 1,079 receiving yards lead all receivers on the Steelers.
-He's been targeted 144 times and has collected 92 catches and seven touchdowns (71.9 yards per game).
+- Johnson's 1,079 receiving yards (71.9 per game) are the best mark amongst the Steelers.
+He's been targeted 144 times, and has 92 catches and seven touchdowns.

-- Johnson has seen the ball thrown his way 17 times in the red zone this season, 20.5% of his team's 83 red zone pass attempts.
+- With 17 targets in the red zone this season, Johnson has been on the receiving end of 20.5% of his team's 83 red zone pass attempts.

-- The Steelers, who rank 22nd in the NFL in points scored, have attempted a pass 62.1% of the time while running the football 37.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Johnson's matchup with the Browns.